lerni/instagram-basic-display-feed-element/README.md

 # Silverstripe instagram-basic-display-feed-element
 Instagram feed in a dnadesign/silverstripe-elemental-element.
 It utilizes [espresso-dev/instagram-php](https://github.com/espresso-dev/instagram-php) and caches the API-response for performance reasons.
 Since different scrapers lead to all sorts of problems - mostly cookie/session related, this module came to existence. `appId` & `appSecret` are stored in `yml`-config or `.env`, the rotating token in DB.

-**As of december 2024 https://github.com/espresso-dev/instagram-php is used and not https://github.com/espresso-dev/instagram-basic-display-php anymore. `instagram_business_basic` scope is in use.
-A business- or creator-account is needed for API-acces.
+**As of December 2024 https://github.com/espresso-dev/instagram-php is used and not https://github.com/espresso-dev/instagram-basic-display-php anymore. `instagram_business_basic` scope is in use.
+A business- or creator-account is needed for API-access.
 ATM this only works with dev-master.**

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE.md)